vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 The problem is, SAP doesn't offer any standard RFC-enabled function modules to determine the capacity.
 But the good news is that there's an internal function module called `CR_CAPACITY_AVAILABLE`, which can determine the capacity.
 This article shows how you can make this function module accessible externally and call it from a Peakboard application.

-Please scroll down to download to the bottom to find a link to download the ABAP source code that is used here.
-ALso feel free to adjust the naming which is used in this article.
-If you need to align the naming to your company's convention, no problem.
+Please scroll to the bottom of this article to find a link to download the ABAP source code that is used here.
+Also, feel free to adjust the naming which is used in this article.
+If you need to align the naming to your company's conventions, that's no problem.
 The code is short and easy to understand.

 One more note: The RFC function module built in this article is aligned with the [recommendations on how to build an ideal RFC to be used in Peakboard](/SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html).

 ## Setting up the requirements on the SAP side

-For the exchange of the capacity information we use a DDIC structure.
-This structure can be created by using tranaction SE11.
+For the exchange of the capacity information, we use a DDIC structure.
+This structure can be created by using transaction SE11.

 ![image](/assets/2023-12-09/010.png)

-The structure only contains standard component types, that are commonly used.
-After adding the descirption text and the components we must not forget to activate the structure to make it avaiable.
+The structure only contains standard component types which are commonly used.
+After adding the description text and the components, we must not forget to activate the structure to make it available.

 ![image](/assets/2023-12-09/020.png)